ampl/ampl.github.io/docs/source/ampl/python.md

 ['base', 'gurobi', 'highs']
 ```

+## Docker containers

-### This also makes AMPL really simple to use with Docker containers
+This also makes AMPL really simple to use with Docker containers:

 ```Dockerfile
 # Use any image as base image